cherupil/Sandbox/README.md

 ```

 ## Todos
-Documentation and demos for Color Picking, Lights, Texturing, and Framebuffer Rendering, are still in progress.
+Documentation and demos for Collections, Color Picking, Lights, Texturing, and Framebuffer Rendering are still in progress.

 ## License
 Licensed under [the MIT license](LICENSE.md).